Media Policy What Media Policy Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing plans for old people and females.
+• Intro of appealing schemes for old individuals and females.

-• Intro of complimentary card of subscription to offer plan of special offer to its loyal clients.
+• Introduction of complimentary card of membership to provide bundle of special offer to its loyal customers.

-Building of local center for training particularly to train regional staff.
+Building of regional center for training especially to train local personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|